 Final Verdict

-A Tesla charger amperage varies from 15 amps to 300 amps depending on the charging level and the type of Tesla car you have.
+A Tesla charger amperage varies from 15 to 300 amps depending on the charging level and Tesla car model.
 Superfast chargers are the fastest and draw up to 300 amps of current, but you won’t enjoy the convenience of home charging.

-The standard wall plug is more convenient, but it takes slower than you could be patient to wait.
+The standard wall plug is more convenient but takes longer than you might be willing to pack your patience.
 But thankfully, the new Tesla wall connector brings fast charging to the convenience of your home.
 It’s still not as fast as supercharging, but it’s much better than the standard wall socket.